 The trading-card craze is on the verge of making a volcanic comeback in the form of NFT gaming.
 During my research, I stumbled upon Axie Infinity, an NFT game heavily influenced by Pokémon.
 Its core gameplay involves having a team of three with creatures called Axies with various skill sets — and you can throw ‘em into battle to face other opponents.

-Axie Infinity is arguably the most popular P2E game today, so of course, I wanted to see what the hype was all about.
 However, I was immediately turned off when I realized I had to purchase three Axies to play the game — and they’re not cheap if you want to be a worthy competitor.
 I felt my wallet wince when I saw the price tags of the most beastly Axies; they cost somewhere between $230 to $312,000 in the marketplace.
+No thanks!

 The best NFT game: Blankos Block Party